Getting Listened To: A Practice to Reclaim Our Thinking and Heal from Oppression

 This program is a highly-recommended prerequisite for our Virtual Workshops.

-Host a Session
+Host a Session for Your Group

 After I do this practice, I become more myself.
 It's both familiar, like I already know it and I learn something new every time!